Counting polyominoes with minimum perimeter: Proof of Theorem 1

 \section{Proof of Theorem 1}

 The perimeter cannot be a minimum if the polyomino is disconnected or if it has holes.
 For connected polyominoes without holes the property of having the minimum perimeter is equivalent to the property of having the maximum number of common edges since an edge which does not belong to two squares is part of the perimeter.
-The maximum number of common edges $B(n)$ is determined in \cite{HarHar} to be Denote the degree of a square by the number of its edge-to-edge neighbors.
-There is a closed walk trough all edge-to-edge neighboring squares of the perimeter.
-Now we use the terms of graph theory \cite{graphtheory} and consider the squares as vertices.
-So we can define $H$ to be the cycle $x_1x_2\dots x_kx_1$ where the $x_i$ are the squares of the above defined closed walk.
-For short we will set $|H|=k$ in the following\\[-2mm]

-lemmas.
-We would like to mention that $x_i=x_j$ with $i\neq j$ is possible in this definition.
-An example is depicted in Figure 3 together with the corresponding graph of $H$.
-Let furthermore $h_i$ denote the number of squares $x_j$ in $H$ having degree $i$ in the given polyomino.
-So

-If a polyomino with minimum perimeter $p(n)$ contains a square of degree 1 (i.e. $h_1>0$) then $B(n)-B(n-1)=1$.
-Considering the formula $(\star)$ for $B(n)$, this is equivalent to $n=s^2+1$ or $n=s^2+s+1$ so that we can assume $h_1=0$ in general.
-In the following two lemmas we prove a connection between the number of common edges of a polyomino and $|H|$.

-\textbf{Lemma 1.} If $h_1=0$ then $h_2=h_4+4$.\\[1.5mm] \emph{\textbf{Proof.}} Consider the polygon connecting the centers of the squares of $H$.
-For $2\le i\le 4$ there is an inner angle of $\frac{(i-1)\pi}{2}$ in a square of degree $i$.
-The sum of the angles of an $|H|$-gon is $(|H|-2)\pi$.
-Thus
+The maximum number of common edges $B(n)$, of a ployomino consisting of $n$ unit squares, is determined in \cite{HarHar} to be $B(n)=2n-\Big\lceil 2\sqrt{n}\Big\rceil$.
+Thus the perimeter of a polyomino consisting of $n$ unit squares and having minimum perimeter is given by \textbf{Lemma~1.} For the maximum area $A(H)$ of a polyomino with perimeter $H$ we have